-In 1988, he went on the first-ever disabled hunt in Alabama, hosted by the U.S. Corps of Engineers.
+David Sullivan, also an avid hunter, went on the first-ever disabled hunt in Alabama, hosted by the U.S. Corps of Engineers in 1988.
 At the event, David met other disabled hunters, most in wheelchairs, and the common complaint was there were no opportunities for people with mobility impairments.

 Soon thereafter, he founded Alabama Handicapped Sportsmen to work to increase the opportunities for hunters with disabilities.
 In 1993, they joined forces with Buckmasters American Deer Foundation (BADF), a non-profit arm of the company that publishes a magazine and produces a television series.
 David is now director of disabled hunter services for BADF.